Sacrum bone of Tequixquiac

 The Sacrum bone of Tequixquiac is an ancient paleo-Indian sculpture carved in a pleistocene-era bone of a prehistoric camelid.
 It was discovered by Mexican geologist and botanist Mariano de la Bárcena in 1870 in Tequixquiac, Mexico.
-The carving, dated around 14,000 to 7,000 B.C.E., is considered among the earliest pieces of art from the American continent.
+The carving, dated around 14,000 BCE to 7,000 B.C.E., is considered among the earliest pieces of art from the North American continent.
 Although the original purpose of the sculpture is unknown, some scholars have said that the carving held some religious value due to the sacredness of the sacrum bone in later Mesoamerican cultures.

 History

 This sacrum bone was found in Tequixquiac.
 The carver was likely nomadic and hunted large animals such as mammoths and gathered fruits as evidenced by archaeological evidence found at the site.
 According to Bárcena, the carver likely used a sharp instrument to cut the holes.

-The artifact was owned privately 1895 to 1956, and is currently located in the National Museum of Anthropology in Mexico City.
+The artifact was owned privately from 1895 to 1956, and is currently located in the National Museum of Anthropology in Mexico City.